-I asked my friend Beverly to write a guest blog about a topic that has affected (and is affecting) both of us.
-She found that physical therapy helped; unfortunately, I saw the same PT without the great results.
+I asked my friend Beverly to write a guest blog about a pelvic floor dysfunction – a topic that has affected both of us.
+She found that physical therapy improved her pelvic floor dysfunction.
+Unfortunately, I saw the same physical therapist without the great results.

 Our wedding night “didn’t” happen.
 Oh, we were in love all right; we talked about “it” and had decided not to pressure ourselves to do the deed that night but to just enjoy being together.
 We explored, we talked, we slept.
 Over the next several days of honeymooning, we explored more – and found that “it” wasn’t going to happen anytime soon.

 After one particularly devastating attempt at sexual intercourse, we had to admit to ourselves that we, rather I, had a significant problem.
 Whatever your views on premarital sex, we chose to remain virgins according to our belief system until after we were married.

 Because of that decision we didn’t discover that I had a little-known condition called vaginismus which, simply put, is a spasm of the muscles surrounding the opening of the vagina.
 When entry is attempted, those muscles go into an extremely painful spasm which makes intercourse all but impossible, at least in a loving environment.

 It is known to be associated with abuse or trauma; and we discovered a pattern of emotional abuse along our journey which definitely contributed to my condition.
 However, I now believe something else was at work all along which was only recently identified, called pelvic floor dysfunction or PFD.